South Queensferry: Toponymy

 The earliest reference to Queensferry occurs in a source from the mid-12th century, which mentions Portus Regine ("the queen's port").
 Later sources refer to Passagium Regine, or in full, Passagium Sancte Margarete Regine ("the ferry of Saint Margaret the queen").
 Margaret (d.
 1093) was the wife of King Malcolm Canmore, and was celebrated for her piety.
 Regarding the origins of Queensferry, the hagiographer Turgot of Durham writes:

-Since the church of St Andrews is frequented by the religious devotion of visitors from the peoples round about, she [Margaret] had built dwellings on either shore of the sea that separates Lothian and Scotland; so that pilgrims and poor might turn aside there to rest, after the labour of the journey; and might find there ready everything that necessity might require for the restoration of the body.
+Since the church of St Andrews is frequented by the religious devotion of visitors from the peoples round about, [Margaret] had built dwellings on either shore of the sea that separates Lothian and Scotland, so that pilgrims and poor might turn aside there to rest, after the labour of the journey, and might find there ready everything that necessity might require for the restoration of the body.
 She appointed attendants for this purpose alone, to have always ready all that was needed for guests, and to wait upon them with great care.
 She provided for them also ships, to carry them across, both going and returning, without ever demanding any price for the passage from those who were to be taken over.

-A Gaelic source of 17th-century date refers to the town as Caschilis, i.e. Cas Chaolas, "deep or sudden strait".
+A Gaelic source of 17th-century date refers to the town as Caschilis, i.e. Cas-chaolas, "deep or sudden strait".
 The name used by Ainmean-Àite na h-Alba, however, is Port na Banrighinn, translating the English.

 Local traditions

 Christmas in Queensferry

-A local showcase of talent and celebration in preparation for Christmas.
-The community gather together for a series of performances from Queensferry's local people.
-The night ends with a firework display and a switch on of the towns decoration.
+A local showcase of talent and celebration takes place in preparation for Christmas.
+The community gathers together for a series of performances from the town's local people.
+The night ends with a firework display and a switch on of the town's Christmas lights and decorations.